-Superseding the IFRS 4, the new standards will affect how insurance policies and contracts are assessed.
+Superseding the IFRS 4, IFRS 17 standards will affect how insurance policies and contracts are assessed.

 Currently, contracts are rated only using data available at the beginning of their lifespan.
 Under IFRS 17, insurance contacts will be evaluated based on future cash flows, calculated using probability-weighted risks and estimates.
 This is expected to bring more comparability and transparency to the insurance industry – especially with regard to insurance contracts, profit sources and quality of earnings.

 IFRS 17 supersedes IFRS 4 Insurance Contracts and related interpretations and is effective for periods beginning on or after 1 January 2021, with earlier adoption permitted if both IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments have also been applied.
 Therefore, if you haven’t already jumped on board, it’s important to understand the impacts they will have on your processes, IT infrastructure and staffing needs as early as possible.

 For employers, it sets the challenge of attracting talented people who are well-trained in these new standards.
 For candidates, it’s an opportunity to upskill in a high-demand area with excellent salary prospects.

 Here’s how the transition to IFRS 17 is likely to impact the recruitment process over the next few years.

 Technical and soft skills

 The transition to IFRS 17 will be a test of balancing business transformation alongside the daily reality of running a business.
 To meet these challenges, organisations will need finance and accounting professionals who can think strategically and are skilled in business, leadership, communication, financial modelling, KPIs, and statistical analysis.
 It means that insurance firms will be particularly keen on professionals who can bring the right combination of technical skills and soft skills to be effective business partners.